-During the year ended December 31, 2018, we entered into a factoring agreement with a global financial institution to sell certain accounts receivable on a non-recourse basis.
+In June 2018, we entered into a factoring agreement with a global financial institution to sell certain accounts receivable on a non-recourse basis.
 These transactions are treated as a sale and are accounted for as a reduction in accounts receivable because the agreement transfers effective control over and risk related to the receivables to the buyer.
 We have no continuing involvement in the transferred receivables, other than collection and administrative responsibilities and, once sold, the accounts receivable are no longer available to satisfy creditors in the event of bankruptcy.
-We derecognized \$117 million of accounts receivable during the year ended December 31, 2018.
+We de-recognized \$257 million and \$117 million of accounts receivable under this factoring agreement as of December 31, 2019 and 2018, respectively.

-In July 2016, certain of our subsidiaries entered into an amendment of our accounts receivable securitization facility, extending its maturity to July 2019 and decreasing the available amount to \$120 million.
-We borrowed \$25 million and repaid \$28 million during the year ended December 31, 2018.
+Our US accounts receivable securitization facility was amended on July 8, 2019 to extend the maturity date to July 6, 2020.
+We borrowed \$112 million and repaid \$74 million under this facility during the year ended December 31, 2019.

 Our material financing arrangements contain customary covenants, including the maintenance of certain financial ratios, events of default and change of control provisions.
 Failure to comply with these covenants, or the occurrence of any other event of default, could result in acceleration of the borrowings and other financial obligations.
-We are in compliance with all of the covenants related to our debt agreements as of December 31, 2018.
+We are in compliance with all of the covenants related to our debt agreements as of December 31, 2019.